dl8sd11/Email_Searcher/report.md

 ### Hash

 We compare 2 hashes by their time cost and collision probability.

-#### time cost

-The time cost of hashing a string(strlen=10) 10^8 times
+Time cost: hashing a string(strlen=10) 10^8 times

-#### collision probability

-Keep generating random string of length 10 and hash it.
-Stop if its hash collide with any hash generated before, or it has done 200000 times.
+Collision probability: keep hashing random string of strlen=10.
+Stop if the hash collide with any hash generated before, or it has done 200000 times.
 Do this 100 times and get the average times.

 |                          | hash1  | hash2                 |
 | ------------------------ | ------ | --------------------- |